-I love the combination of flavors in this Shrimp and Black Bean Salad with Cilantro, Cumin, and Lime, and this tasty salad is low-glycemic and gluten-free.
+I love the combination of flavors in this Shrimp and Black Bean Salad and the tasty salad is enhanced with cilantro, cumin, and lime.
 If you want a lower-carb salad, use more shrimp and peppers and less beans.
-Use Seafood Recipes to find more like this one.

-I love this Shrimp and Black Bean Salad with Cilantro, Cumin, and Lime.
+I love this Shrimp and Black Bean Salad.
 Shrimp, black beans, cilantro, and lime.
 It’s a combination that goes together so well that you could easily come up with hundreds of recipes featuring this quartet.
 I bought a big bag of cooked frozen shrimp from Costco, and this was a salad I made for lunch after thinking to myself, hmmm, what else can I make with shrimp?

 The ingredients were determined by what I had in the fridge and pantry, as well as a well-documented love for cilantro, and this recipe has cilantro in the dressing and more cilantro in the salad, which is just fine with me.
 If you’re not a cilantro fan I think you could still get a pretty good result with thinly sliced green onion replacing the cilantro in the dressing and just using a little more green onion in the salad, but I wouldn’t use parsley in place of cilantro here.

 How to Make Shrimp and Black Bean Salad: